gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/04_governance_framework.md

 ## Suggested implementation approaches

 There are some common security standards that include controls covering how well a governance framework risk-manages a particular service.
-These includeCSA CCM v3.0.1,SOC2, andISO/IEC 27001.
+These include CSA CCM v3.0.1 , SOC2 , and ISO/IEC 27001 .
 Note that standards differ in the level of detail that they cover.
 You should seek evidence of independent certification against such standards and ensure that the scope covers the goals that are set out above.

-Services subject to GDPR may be able to use evidence provided to demonstrate compliance with theaccountability data protection principlefor some of the points above.
+Services subject to GDPR may be able to use evidence provided to demonstrate compliance with the accountability data protection principle for some of the points above.
 The service provider’s GDPR Data Protection Officer will sometimes be the board representative who is responsible for the security of the cloud service.

 A service provider may instead assert that the 4 goals above are met, providing evidence of an independent audit of the claims made.
 As with all service provider assertions, you will need to decide whether you are content with the level of confidence this gives you.